AndyDune/ArrayContainer/README.md

 Modifiers
 ------------

-Modifier is a object of class witch implements AndyDune\ArrayContainer\Action\AbstractAction interface.
+Modifier is an object of class witch implements AndyDune\ArrayContainer\Action\AbstractAction interface.
-It simple can be simple extented without modification main class.
+It can be simple extented without modification main class.

 ### Add keys to array if not exist.